Zahra Edalati

 • Department/faculty Faculty of Social Sciences

-Dr. Tiina Seppälä is a senior researcher in International Relations at the University of Lapland and adjunct professor of International Development Studies at the University of Jyväskylä, Finland.
+Dr. Tiina Seppälä is a university lecturer in Global Development Studies at the University of Helsinki and adjunct professor of International Development Studies at the University of Jyväskylä, Finland.
 She has engaged with women’s rights and slum activists in Nepal and Bangladesh, anti-eviction movements in India, asylum seekers in Finland and anti-war activists in the UK.
 She is interested in development, displacement, social movements, post/decolonial and feminist theory, ethnographic research and arts-based methods.

 Projects